GIScience/mapswipe-processing/tile-analysis.md

 <p><i>Figure 3 shows the calculated area for the standart level 18 from 90 ° to 0 °.</i></p>

 ## Summary
--	Area and side length of a tule will continuously decrease with distance to the equator
+-	Area and side length of a tile will continuously decrease with distance to the equator
 -	within one project the differences in size depend on the north-south extend of the project
 -	The tile shapes differ from rectangular form the further away they are from the equator
 - Find a <a href="https://github.com/GIScience/mapswipe-processing/examples.tiles.geojson">example geojson file</a> with calculated area and side length for given task_y or the Y-coordiantes of the tile center.
 You can use this file in QGIS or any other GIS software.